Difference Between Pump and Compressor

 1. A pump is used to transfer liquids from one place to another, while a compressor is used to compress gases.

-2. Pumps typically move fluids at a lower pressure, while compressors increase gas pressure to a higher level.
+2. Pumps move fluids at a lower pressure, while compressors increase gas pressure to a higher level.

 Pump vs Compressor